Bioinformatics-Support-Unit/best-practices/sequencing/rna-seq/docs/transcript-level/quantification.md

 ### RSEM

-RSEM is a versatile software package build in C++, Perl, and R. It covers quantification, simulation, differential expression (using [EBSeq][ebseq]), and data visualisation.
+RSEM is a versatile software package built in C++, Perl, and R. It covers quantification, simulation, differential expression (using [EBSeq][ebseq]), and data visualisation.
 RSEM quantification is achieved through a _de novo_ approach, which utilises ambiguously-mapped reads.
 RSEM quantification does not rely on the existence of a reference genome.
 ___
 Current Version 1.2.21
 [Link to RSEM Website][rsem_site]